 I was flying at this beautiful seaside spot a few days ago, but my quadcopter failsafe’d and fell into the water.
 This is a good case study and we can talk about what to do after getting the drone out of water.

 I think I was flying too low and lost line of sight with the quad (blocked signal).
-Anyway I didn’t crash too far into the ocean, so when the tide was getting lower, I was lucky enough to find the quad.
-The GoPro Session 5 was proven more superior in this incident than the Runcam 3S for its water-resistance!
-It was in fact still recording when I picked up the quad.
+Luckily I had DVR recording, and I found out where I crashed.
+I didn’t crash too far into the ocean, so when the tide was getting lower, I found the quad!

 The quad in the video – Flipmode.